Anthropology 1 - Physical Anthropology » Fall 2019 » Test 2

 Hemophilia is X-linked, recessive.
 If you were a genetics counselor, and a man with the disease and a woman who was neither a Hemophiliac nor a carrier wanted to find out if it was possible for them to have a child with the disease, what would you tell them?

-A. all of their daughters will have the disease
+A. all of their sons will have the disease

 C. all of their children will have Hemophilia